Sh-Pe/cs-tau-shpe/README.md

-# cs-tau-shpe
+# Computer Science Notes at Tel-Aviv University by Shahar Perets
-My documents for computer science degree in Tel-Aviv University, with Odyssey program.
+My documents for computer science degree in Tel-Aviv University, togather with Odyssey program.

-Currently available in Hebrew only.

-_By Shahar Perets_
+Courses has been done in Hebrew unless noted otherwise.